kiranshila/supernovas_rs/README.md

 ## Why

 - There is no reason to use C for production in this century.
 One segfault is too many.
-- Error handling is elegant, explicit, and always handled
-- RAII patterns make working with files and various pieces of memory significantly more ergonomic

 ## Implementation Details
 ### "Alternative Methodologies" for Coordinate Transformations